 Navigating Wellness Trends with Type 1 Diabetes

-As an acupuncturist and Chinese herbalist and wellness guide, I am so excited by the growing interest in wellness, prevention, and the commitment that so many people are making to take their health into their own hands — but as a T1D for almost 30 years, I also know how overwhelming all this “health” talk can feel when also considering safety.
+As an acupuncturist and Chinese herbalist and wellness guide, I am so excited by the growing interest in wellness, prevention and the commitment that so many people are making to take their health into their own hands— but as a type 1 diabetes (T1D) for almost 30 years, I also know how overwhelming all this “health” talk can feel when also considering safety.

 Here are some tricks I use to navigate this world:

 If something sounds too good to be true, it probably is.
 Cultivating a truly “well” body takes time and effort, much like tending to a garden.
 Quick fixes rarely work, so be cautious of internet hype, especially when a product is being sold (this should always raise a red flag) or when there’s vague mention of a “study.”
 Just because a study exists doesn’t make it good.
 For studies to hold any weight, they need to be well-designed, peer-reviewed and published in a reputable journal.

 Pay attention to how YOU feel